The maximal dimension of unital subalgebras of the matrix algebra: Preliminaries

 It is well-known that $\mathcal{M}_{n}(K)^{*} $ and $\mathcal{M}^{n}(K)$ are isomorphic as coalgebras.
 Similarly, $\mathcal{M}^{n}(K)^{*}$ and $\mathcal{M}_{n}(K)$ are isomorphic as algebras.
 For all unexplained notions or results from the theory of coalgebras we refer the reader to \cite{BW, SW}.

-We also make use of Gerstenhaber's result concerning subspaces of nilpotent matrices (\cite{G}).
-It is worth pointing out that an improved version of this result appears in \cite{S}, where the cardinality assumption on the field $K$ is removed.
-More precisely the result in \cite{S} states that if $\mathcal{S}$ is a subspace of the vector space of $n \times n$ matrices over an arbitrary field $K$ and $\mathcal{S}$ consists of nilpotent matrices, then the maximal dimension of $\mathcal{S}$ is $\frac{n(n-1)}{2}$.
+We also make use of a well-known result on the dimension of subspaces of nilpotent matrices which first appeared in \cite{G}.
+An improved version of this result appears in \cite{S}, where the cardinality assumption on the field $K$ is removed.
+More precisely, the result in \cite{S} states that if $\mathcal{S}$ is a subspace of the vector space of $n \times n$ matrices over an arbitrary field $K$ and $\mathcal{S}$ consists of nilpotent matrices, then the maximal dimension of $\mathcal{S}$ is $\frac{n(n-1)}{2}$.
 Moreover, if equality holds then $\mathcal{S}$ is conjugate to $\overline{\mathcal{U}_{n}(K)}$.